JackKeaton/IDE-research/README.md

  - [ ]Pick a UI
  - [ ]Marvel at your new world

-### Why choose this UI?
+### Why I chose ATOM?
 - Beginner friendly
    - Easy setup
    - themes and UI's readily Available
    - great opening screen and tutorials
  - Looks great
  - Smoother than a sax solo :smirk: